bolderflight/sbus/README.md

    * [Contributing guide](CONTRIBUTING.md)

 # Description
 SBUS is a bus protocol for receivers to send commands to servos.
 Unlike PWM, SBUS uses a bus architecture where a single serial line can be connected with up to 16 servos with each receiving a unique command.
-SBUS capable servos are required; each can be programmed with a unique address using an SBUS servo programmer.

-SBUS can be used to receive pilot commands from an SBUS capable receiver to use as input to a flight control system.
-SBUS outputs can be sent to SBUS capable capable servos.
-Advantages compared to PWM include a reduction in vehicle wiring and ease of parsing SBUS packets.

 The SBUS protocol uses an inverted serial logic with a baud rate of 100000, 8 data bits, even parity, and 2 stop bits.
 The SBUS packet is 25 bytes long consisting of:
    * Byte[0]: SBUS header, 0x0F